huot-s/portfolio/src/lib/md/experiences/natixis.md

+# The company
+---

+Natixis is a French corporate and investment bank that is part of the Groupe BPCE, one of the largest banking groups in France.
+Established in 2006, Natixis provides a wide range of financial services, including investment banking, asset management, insurance, and financial services for corporate clients and institutional investors:

+1. **Corporate and Investment Banking**: Natixis offers advisory services, capital markets solutions, and financing options to corporations, financial institutions, and public sector entities.
+This includes mergers and acquisitions, debt and equity capital markets, and structured finance.

+2. **Asset Management**: Through its asset management division, Natixis provides investment solutions across various asset classes, including equities, fixed income, and alternative investments.
+It serves both institutional and retail clients.

+3. **Insurance**: Natixis also offers a range of insurance products, including life insurance, property and casualty insurance, and employee benefits solutions.

+4. **Sustainable Finance**: The company is committed to sustainable finance and responsible investment, integrating environmental, social, and governance (ESG) criteria into its business practices and investment strategies.

 # Key Missions
 ---

-- Audit Natixis applications for compliance with banking security standards using Qualys, Checkmarx, and Zap.
+- **Audit Natixis applications for compliance with banking security standards** using Qualys, Checkmarx, and Zap.
 - Evaluate critical Cloud projects to address risks and enhance cloud security posture.
 - Develop dashboards KPIs with Power BI, providing insights for top management.
-- Train developers to integrate security best practices into the software development lifecycle
+- **Train developers** to integrate security best practices into the software development lifecycle